SecretNest/ImageStore/README.md

 "SilentlyContinue"```.

 # Database
-ImageStore need SqlServer 2017 for hosting database.
+ImageStore need Sql Server 2017 for hosting database.
 Each project should have a dedicated database.

-All editions of SqlServer 2017 on Windows are supported, including LocalDb, Express, Standard, Enterprise and Developer.
+All editions of Sql Server 2017 on Windows are supported, including LocalDb, Express, Standard, Enterprise and Developer.
 Linux versions are not tested.

 Attached database file mode is supported and recommended.

-To install SqlServer 2017, access [Sql Server 2017 Homepage](https://www.microsoft.com/en-us/sql-server/sql-server-2017) and download the edition you desired.
+To install Sql Server 2017, access [Sql Server 2017 Homepage](https://www.microsoft.com/en-us/sql-server/sql-server-2017) and download the edition you desired.
 LocalDb or Express edition will be a good choice IMHO.

 # Concepts
 There are several concepts defined in ImageStore.
 Reading these docs will help you to understand the system.